Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   The component shall take (at least) the following `props`, which may drive the behavior of the item display or rendering result:

-  * `defaultText` _(String)_ -- this is the default text content that will be displayed in the multi-seleciton items if the `multiSelRenderer` is not set.
-Note that this text is post-formatted with the `display` functoin, if it's made available to the control.
+  * `defaultText` _(String)_ -- this is the default text content that will be displayed in the multi-selection items if the `multiSelRenderer` is not set.
+Note that this text is post-formatted with the `display` function, if it's made available to the control.

   * `display` _(Function)_ -- this is the same `display` function passed to the control in the `display` attribute, and it should be used to format the display string if desired.